IhitplayzYT/Main-Repo/IhitplayzYT_Arch/SQL/Indexing.md

 ### Dynamic Hashing
 Hash fxn modified dynamically and the struct based on this modified hash.
-1. Extendable Hashing: Generates n-bit number use only prefix of hash to index into table of bucket entries.
+1. Extendable Hashing: Generates n-bit number use only prefix of i bits to hash to index into table of bucket entries.

 We use h(k) = 101010001....
 we use the first i bits for indexing into the bucket address table then follow the ptr from the bucket address table to bucket where we search sequentially.

-When the bucket gets filled or overflow happens we either increment i or split a bucket into two and use another bit to distinguish the two.
+When the bucket gets filled or overflow happens we either increment i(local < global) or split a bucket into two and use another bit to distinguish the two(when local order == global order).

 ## Ordered indexing vs Hashing

-- Cost over periodic re-organisation
+- Cost over periodic re-organisation(B+ does rebalencing and incase of extendable hashing bucket splitting)
-- Freq of insert and deletion
+- Freq of insert and deletion(B+ handle high freq better)
-- Desirable to optimize best case at expense of worst case
+- Desirable to optimize best case at expense of worst case(B+ has logN but extendible has worst O(n)(To many collisions) and best O(1))
 - Hashing better for a specific value of key but ordered index is better for range of values of key